 Have a Blast With Your Family This Summer, Lansing!

-No matter what you do this summer – lovely days at home, bike rides through the city, trips up-north, days at the beach – whatever it is – we wish you the very best memories with your family!
+No matter what you do this summer – whether it’s quiet days at home, bike rides through the city, trips up north, or days at the beach, we wish you the very best memories with your family!

 P.S.
 Don’t forget to pack the sunscreen!